 Meanwhile, almost half of humanity lives on less than $5.50 a day and 735 million live in extreme poverty.
-Every day, 258 million children cannot to go to school.
+Every day, 258 million children cannot go to school.

-Scottish economist Adam Smith said, “No society can surely be flourishing and happy, of which the far greater members are poor and miserable.”
+Scottish economist Adam Smith said: “No society can surely be flourishing and happy, of which the far greater members are poor and miserable.”
 But can inequality be solved?

 Yes, says Oxfam.
 The wealth gap is often down to unfair taxation and low public spending on education and healthcare – problems that governments can fix.
-In a 2018 survey of those committed to fighting inequality, the Danish, Finnish and German governments came in top.
+In a 2018 survey of those committed to fighting inequality, the Danish, Finnish and German governments came in on top.
 The US came 23rd, while Africa’s richest nation, Nigeria, was last.